izabelcavassim/WorkshopQCBio_trial/README.md

 As you learned during the theoretical lecture, fastaq format is a text format that stores both the biological sequence and its related quality score.
 To refresh your memory the explanation for the format is found [here](https://en.wikipedia.org/wiki/FASTQ_format)

-We first need to index the reference file for later use.
-This step is important for the speed and process of the mapping algorithm.
-It takes around 4 minutes.
-This creates a collecion of files that are used by BWA to perform the alignment.

 Create a soft-link of fasta reference to your home folder (type pwd, to know where you are):

     ln -s /u/home/m/mica20/QCBioWorkshoptrial/data/Homo_sapiens.GRCh37.75.dna.chromosome.2.fa /home/user_name/